s-schumann/terraform-azure-example/README.md

-# Azure Terraform Skeletion
+# Azure Terraform Skeleton

 ## Service Description

 This skeleton spins up a small instance in the West Europe region of the hyperscaler Microsoft Azure.
+It creates all prerequisites (e.g. resource group, networking, DNS zone).

 Set the variables in the `terraform.tfvars` file and apply the configuration (see below).